 GFCI vs AFCI

-Ground Fault Circuit Interrupter (GFCI) and Arc Fault Circuit Interrupter (AFCI) are two different types of safety devices used to protect electrical systems in residential and commercial buildings.
+Ground Fault Circuit Interrupters (GFCI) and Arc Fault Circuit Interrupters (AFCI) are safety devices used to protect electrical systems in residential and commercial buildings.
 While both devices are designed to enhance electrical safety, they serve different purposes and protect against different types of hazards.

 GFCI (Ground Fault Circuit Interrupter):